PennyLaneAI/pennylane-lightning/doc/lightning_gpu/device.rst

     local_state_vector = circuit_mpi()

 .. note::
     The total number of MPI processes and MPI processes per node must be powers of 2.
-For example, 2, 4, 8, 16, etc..
-Each MPI process is responsible for managing one GPU.
+For example, 2, 4, 8, 16, etc. Each MPI process is responsible for managing one GPU.

 Currently, a ``lightning.gpu`` device with the MPI multi-GPU backend supports all the ``gate operations`` and ``observables`` that a ``lightning.gpu`` device with a single GPU/node backend supports.